 I made no attempt in that sermon to specifically define that subjectivity except to say that every doctrine given in the Bible and intended for Christian use, was either put there by a prophet or an apostle, and that neither of those offices is available to us at this present time.
 I mentioned that far too many are failing to look at the changing of doctrine within its overall, its greater scope of the outworking of God's plan, going all the way back to Abel and Enoch and Noah and Shem and Abraham and all of his descendants.
 This outworking of God's plan and His purpose involves thousands of years and billions of people and God Himself managing the movement of all things to the conclusion that He wants.

-Hebrews 8:7-8 For if that first covenant had been faultless, then should no place have been sought for the second.
-For finding fault with them [the people], he saith, Behold the days come, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah.
+Hebrews 8:7-8 For if that first covenant had been faultless, then no place would have been sought for a second.
+Because finding fault with them [the people], he said, "Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah."

 The Bible specifically states that the covenant is made with Israel and Judah, not the church.
 The covenant is made with the church as a remnant within Israel.
 In Romans 9 through 11, Paul describes the church as a subset, a remnant, within the nations of Israel, and it is Israel's basic calendar that the church uses.
 You might like to connect this thought with Revelation 7 and the 144,000, which is twelve thousand from where?
 From each of the tribes of Israel, except for Dan.
 Israel's calendar is the Calculated Hebrew Calendar—the same one that the church is using, and has used.
 Maybe I should say always used.